benborgers/www/posts/swr-refresh.md

 ---
 title: How to refresh data with SWR
+slug: swr-refresh
 date: 2020-03-25
 tags:
   - programming
   - react
   - swr
+draft: false
 ---
 Let's say you have a piece of data you're fetching with Vercel's [SWR package](https://github.com/vercel/swr):